chrisfarber/saison/Readme.md

 # saison: static site generator

-First, why am I making this?

-I would like to have a static site generator with which I can build a few things:

-* A landing page for my personal domain
-* A family website with photos
-* Eventually, perhaps my own blog

-It's probably a wise choice to choose an existing tool to accomplish this.
-Likely, it would also be easier.
-In particular, next.js seems like a very solid choice because it's a mix of familiar technologies (React, TypeScript) and because it's actively being used on projects at Atomic.

-Despite this, I seem to be making a less efficient choice.

-Rather than simply get up and running with next.js, I'm instead leaning toward another option.
-My plan is to create an old-style static site generator in Clojure.
-This is, after all, a project for my own personal use with time that's been appropriated from other areas of my life.
-Rather than writing more of the same exact thing I do at work, I'd like to use this time to use tools that I enjoy more.

-Another concern is that, while next.js is popular and actively maintained now, I don't know how much churn there will be in the future.
-If I create a website with next.js, and leave it alone for two years, will I have a huge task on my hand to "modernize" it?
-I do not want that.

-This is an explicit trade-off: in rolling my own, I'm foregoing some more advanced features of other tools that I will likely not have the time to reimplement on my own.
-Instead, I'm choosing a stable ecosystem that won't change out from underneath me, at the expense of more advanced capabilities.
+a static site generator.

-## What does saison do?
+## What saison does

 My vision for Saison is roughly the following features:

-* Live-reloading preview
+- Live-reloading local preview
-* For publishing, generate a static set of html, css, etc. Serve from any HTTP server.
+- For publishing, generate a static set of html, css, etc. Serve from any HTTP server.
-* Write content and pages in a format that is possible for Chloe to work with on her own.
+- Write content and pages in a format that is possible for Chloe to work with on her own.
-* Support the generation of RSS feeds from pages
+- Support the generation of RSS feeds from pages
-* Allow for embedding of photos (or photo galleries) in a page.
+- Allow for embedding of photos (or photo galleries) in a page.

 Stretch goals include

-* Page-specific ClojureScript compilation
+- Page-specific ClojureScript compilation
-* Transformation of assets (e.g., resize images)
+- Transformation of assets (e.g., resize images)

 I envision the structure of a site will look like:

-* `public/`: files in this folder will be copied directly into the generated site
+- `public/`: files in this folder will be copied directly into the generated site
-* `pages/`: files in this folder will be compiled.
+- `pages/`: files in this folder will be compiled.
 This will generally involve processing via, say, markdown, and insertion into a parent template.
-* `templates/`: this folder defines templates.
+- `templates/`: this folder defines templates.

 It probably should not be required that any particular page leverage a template.